 Increasing your holdings beyond 12 stocks exposes your portfolio to market risk, which as we have already indicated cannot be eliminated by diversification.
 This is supported by investors who have been questioning the conventional wisdom of over-diversification, preferring to invest in concentrated portfolios given the average returns achieved by many of the managed funds.

 The reason for this is that you don't get twice the benefit from holding 20 stocks than you do from holding 10, and you certainly don't get 10 times the benefit from holding 100 rather than 10.
 Given this, it seems unrealistic to justify why anyone would put in the additional time, effort and analysis to find stocks when the diversification benefit is so small.

 Obviously, if you want to improve the returns you get in your portfolio, it makes sense to simply get rid of the stocks that are going sideways or down.
 After all, we only want to hold stocks that are rising in price, don't we?

 Over the many years I have been supporting traders and investors in the share market, I have seen portfolios constructed with up to 30 stocks or more.
-And in every case I found a third of the stocks rising, a third going sideways and a third going down with the portfolio achieving at best an average return.
-But the bottom line is that if all the client had done was remove the shares that were falling in price, their returns would have been much better.
-Obviously, this is because the shares falling in value are eroding the gains of the shares rising in price.
+And in every case I found a third of the stocks rising, a third going sideways and a third going down with the portfolio achieving, at best, an average return.
+The bottom line is that if all the client had done was remove the shares that were falling in price, their returns would have been much better.
+Obviously, this is because the shares that are falling in value are eroding the gains of the shares rising in price.

 Money management and risk